twdsco/mirror-ftpsync/README.md

   * dircombine  - Internal script to manage the mirror user's $HOME on debian.org machines
   * typicalsync - Generates a typical Debian mirror
-  * udh         - We are lazy, just a shorthand to avoid typing the commands, ignore... :)

 ## Usage